eclipse-openj9/openj9-docs/docs/xxgloballockreservation.md

   |---------------|----------------|-----------------------|
   | `<value>`     | number         | 10                    |

-: Minimum number of objects of a class that get converted to flat before the class can be considered highly incompatible and objects of that class will never be reserved.
+: Minimum number of objects of a class that get converted to flat before the class can be considered highly incompatible.
+Objects of that class are never reserved.
 Values of 65536 or higher are treated as infinity.

 ### minimumLearningRatio
         -XX:+GlobalLockReservation:minimumLearningRatio=<value>